-PA Bill Moves Forward to Allow Automated Cameras on School Buses to Catch Illegal Passing
+PA Bill Moves Forward to Allow Automatic Cameras on School Buses to Catch Illegal Passing

 April 25, 2018

 Drivers who pass school buses when their red flashers are on and their stop signs are extended could find themselves ticketed by police, regardless of whether there was an officer in the area, if a bill currently in front of the Pennsylvania legislature passes and is implemented.

 The Senate Transportation Committee today approved a bill, Senate Bill 1098, which would give school districts permission to install automated enforcement cameras on school buses.
 These cameras are similar to cameras at red lights, and automatically take pictures of vehicles that pass a school bus as it drops off or picks up students.
 The drivers are then automatically ticketed.

 Senator Camera Bartolotta, one of the committee members, stated that she has witnessed some incidents of children stepping off a school bus and nearly being killed trying to get to the curb.